How Long is the MCAT?

 Critical Analysis and Reasoning Skills

-The second section of the MCAT is the Critical Analysis and Reasoning Skills section.
+The second section of the Medical College Admission Test is the Critical Analysis and Reasoning Skills section.
 This section has questions about reading comprehension, analysis, and reasoning.
 It has a duration of 90 minutes.
-In this section, you will be expected to read and analyze passages from various disciplines, including humanities, social sciences, and natural sciences.
+In this section, you will read and analyze passages from various disciplines, including humanities, social sciences, and natural sciences.

 Biological and Biochemical Foundations of Living Systems

-The third section of the MCAT is the Biological and Biochemical Foundations of Living Systems section.
+The third section of the Medical College Admission Test is the Biological and Biochemical Foundations of Living Systems section.
 This section has questions about biology and biochemistry.
 It has a duration of 95 minutes.
-In this section, you will be expected to apply your knowledge of these sciences to real-world scenarios.
+In this section, you will apply your knowledge of these sciences to real-world scenarios.

 Psychological, Social, and Biological Foundations of Behavior

-The fourth and final section of the MCAT is the Psychological, Social, and Biological Foundations of Behavior section.
+The fourth and final section of the Medical College Admission Test is the Psychological, Social, and Biological Foundations of Behavior section.
 This section has questions about psychology, sociology, and biology.
 It has a duration of 95 minutes.
 In this section, you will be expected to apply your knowledge of these sciences to real-world scenarios.

-Overall, the MCAT has a total duration of 7 hours and 30 minutes, including breaks.
+SO, how long does the MCAT take?
+Overall, it has a total duration of 7 hours and 30 minutes, including breaks.
 In addition to the four sections described above, there are two optional breaks during the exam.
 The first break is 10 minutes long, and the second is 30 minutes long.

 Time allocation of MCAT Test